 The Audit Committee is a standing committee of the Board and is comprised of John H. Merrell (Chairman), Thomas A. Maloof and John Samore, Jr. All members of the Audit Committee are independent as defined by applicable rules of the Nasdaq National Market.
 The Audit Committee's principal purposes are to oversee the accounting and financial reporting processes of the Company, the audits of the financial statements of the Company and the qualification and independence of the independent accountants.
 The Audit Committee operates under a charter last revised on September 26, 2003.
-A copy of the Amended and Restated Audit Committee Charter as adopted on September 26, 2003 is attached to this Proxy Statement as Annex D. The Audit Committee met five times in fiscal 2003.
+A copy of the Amended and Restated Audit Committee Charter as adopted on September 26, 2003 is attached to this Proxy Statement as Annex D. The Amended and Restated Audit Committee Charter is not available on the Company's website.
+The Audit Committee met five times in fiscal 2003.
 The Board has designated Chairman John H. Merrell as an audit committee financial expert.
-Mr. Merrell is "independent" as that term is used in the relevant Securities and Exchange Commission proxy rule.
+Mr. Merrell is "independent" as that term is used in the relevant SEC proxy rule.
 The Audit Committee Report follows: